-Back now in Panama City after a week in Singapore, I can tell you that Panama City is not Singapore.
+I was in Singapore not long ago, and I can tell you that Panama City doesn’t stack up.
 The infrastructure and levels of quality, service, and overall experience don’t compare.

 But you’ve got to put any comparison between these two places into perspective.
 Singapore has had a 35-year head start on Panama City.

 Gaining independence in 1965, it took Singapore decades to overcome the unemployment and economic woes it faced as a new nation.

 Panama gained independence from Colombia more than 100 years ago… but then the United States stepped in to build and manage the canal and exerted huge influence throughout the country during that time.

 So I’d say you could count the year that the canal was turned over to the Panama government (that is, 1999) as this country’s real start date.